The Calimcail products are the very high end of what is available in the

 in the way.

-Also note that at this time any model ordered with a black handle will need to be ordered
+Also note that at this time any model ordered in black will need to be back ordered,

-from the factory, so such orders will incur a two to three week delay before being filled.
+so such orders will incur a three to four week delay before being filled.

 Here are the detailed instructions on